CommonAccord/Site-Org/Doc/Adroit/Adroit_Employment_Agt_Terms.01.md

 18.Ti=Facilities Use and Surveillance Notification

-18.1.sec=The Employee will have access to the Employer’s email, Internet, computer, telephony (mobile and landline), facsimile and photocopy facilities (“Facilities”).
+18.1.sec=The Employee will have access to the Employer's email, Internet, computer, telephony (mobile and landline), facsimile and photocopy facilities ("Facilities").

 18.2.0.sec=As the Facilities are provided for business purposes, the Employer will monitor use of the Facilities and the Employee: